BraveEberron/BraveEberron.github.io/pages/mechanics/xp_and_karma.md

     - gain a dragonmark

 # Karma
 Karma is a new mechanic in this system.
 For this game, GM Intrusions no longer give you XP, instead you gain karma.
+Also at the start of a session, if you have no karma you gain 1.

-Below is a list of what to spend kaema.
+Below is a list of what to spend karma.
 Because of the changes to XP, karma is meant to be spent on short term things.

 ## Prevent Disaster: 1 karma
 - reroll a die, take better result